Abstract-Productions/AutoForm/README.md

 # AutoFrom

-An easy form generator for PHP 8+
+An easy form generator for PHP 8+.
+No bulky frameworks or dependencies, just one small PHP include and one small JavaScript file.

 ## Description